-All in all, a tub of tofu will cost anywhere between 2 to 3 dollars.
-Marinaded tofu can cost around 3 to 5 dollars.
-I love looking for sales and when that happens, I stock up!
-Tofu can last for a long time – just look at the box to see the expiration date.
-You can even freeze tofu but be warned it will change the consistency of the tofu.
+A typical 14-ounce tub of tofu will cost $3 or less.
+Marinaded tofu can cost around $4.
+I love looking for sales, and when that happens, I stock up!
+Tofu can last a long time – look at the container’s expiration date.
+You can even freeze tofu but it will change the consistency.

 The Tofu Buying Guide: Types of Tofu